KrishnaMouli/MediaWikiStack/README.md

 # Process/Steps needs to follow

-•	Create a Jenkins pipeline job and opt the options as shown in the below picture.
+•	Create a Jenkins pipeline job.
+•	Choose SCM as GIT.
+•	Script path as Jenkinsfile.
+•	Run the Job.